ravemir/meo-wifi-login/README.md

 Allows for an automated login through a MEO Wifi Premium hotspot.

 ## Usage
-You may use 'meo_wifi_login.py' file as regular script, running it via commandline...:
+You may use 'meo_wifi_login.py' file as regular script, running it via CLI...:

 ```
 ./meo_wifi_login -u <username> -p <password>
 ```

-...or call the 'meo_wifi_login' function:
+...or call the 'meo_wifi_login' function through your script:
 ```
 import meo_wifi_login